Nort359/Bakery/README.md

-"# Bakery"
+# Bakery
 ## App "Bakery" was created with C#.
-It uses Access for DB.
+It uses MS Access for DB.

 Password for DB in this developement version: 203040;